leslyclopez11/hmpl-lang.github.io/docs.md

 ### stringify

 This function accepts an object of type [HMPLRequestInfo](#HMPLRequestInfo) with request data and returns a string request object.
-It is based on `JSON.stringify`.

 ```javascript
 const request = hmpl.stringify({